ai-1st/atomic-dynamodb/README.md

 This approach allows for:

-- Separate versioning of locks and items
-- Multiple items to be locked independently
 - Atomic updates across multiple items
 - Clear separation between data and lock storage
 - Automatic cleanup of stale locks via TTL